Clustering, Coding, and the Concept of Similarity: Experiments with Mathematica .

+Unfortunately, there are serious disadvantages in using ${\bf V} \partial$ and ${\bf W} \partial$ as basis vectors in this way, especially when we try to extend these results to the Riemannian dissimilarity metric and to the solution of the Euler-Lagrange equations for a geodesic.
+The cost of computing the commutative flows is high, and the coordinate patch that they cover tends to be very small.
+The better approach is to use ${\bf V}({\bf x})$ and ${\bf W}({\bf x})$ as the basis vectors, and to compute the coordinate maps in a fixed order, as we did in the previous paragraph.
+Since our ultimate goal is to find the ``best'' lower-dimensional coordinate system, it is natural to be computing coordinates in the ``best'' possible order.
+We will see how this works in the numerical calculations that follow.

-We have referred to the $x$ axis in Figure \ref{Gaussian.frb.2dim.yz} as the ``principal axis'' because of its correspondence to the results of Principal Component Analysis (PCA) in traditional linear statistics.
+We have referred to the $x$ axis in Figure \ref{GaussianManifold} as the ``principal axis'' because of its correspondence to the results of Principal Component Analysis (PCA) in traditional linear statistics \cite{Pearson1901}.
 For the Gaussian probability density given by \eqref{gaussianpdf}, with $a = 1, b = 2, c = 4$, the first component identified by PCA would be the $x$ axis, and the second component would be the $y$ axis.
 Thus the ``principal surface'' would be defined by the $xy$ plane, which corresponds to the $( \rho, \theta )$ surface in our curvilinear coordinate system.
 Figure \ref{Gaussian.frb.rhotheta} depicts this surface, with the $\rho$ and $\theta$ coordinates illustrated.
 The maximal point on the principal axis is $(10,0,0)$, and the $\theta$ coordinate curves have been evenly spaced along the $\rho$ coordinate curve from $(10,0,0)$ to $(0,0,0)$.
 Similarly, the $\rho$ coordinate curves have been evenly spaced along the maximal $\theta$ coordinate curve, which passes through the point $(10,0,0)$.
-Clearly, the $( \rho, \theta )$ surface in Figure \ref{Gaussian.frb.rhotheta} encodes the same information as the $xy$ plane does in traditional linear statistics.